Short-term health plans in Montana

-- Montana’s outgoing and incoming insurance commissioners view short-term plans favorably, while their predecessor did not.
+- Montana’s current and former insurance commissioners view short-term plans favorably, while their predecessor did not.

 - Montana secured restitution for up to 3,645 people who may have been misled by short-term insurers that marketed plans in Montana between 2012 and 2016.